Frequently Asked Questions & Admissions Policy

 What is the school’s history?

 St. Louise is a grade pre-K through 8, co-ed, Roman Catholic school which was opened in 1961 by the Sisters of St. Joseph.
 We continue more than half-a-century later with a committed lay staff who carry on the Catholic school traditions of providing a values-based education with high academic standards taught in lovingly-disciplined classrooms.
-We are known for having strongly supportive parent volunteers and a well-rounded curriculum that is infused with Gospel values.
+We are known for having strongly supportive parent volunteers and a well-rounded curriculum that is infused with Christian values.

 Can you tell me about the faculty, administration, and staff?